DarthSim/hivemind/README.md

 assets: gulp watch
 ```

-To get started you just need to run Hivemind from your working directory.
+To get started you just need to run Hivemind from your working directory containing Procfile.

 ```bash
 $ hivemind
 ```

-If Procfile isn't located in your working directory^ you can specify it:
+If Procfile isn't located in your working directory, you can specify it:

 ```bash
 $ hivemind path/to/your/Procfile